10th Summit of the Non-Aligned Movement

 10th Summit of the Non-Aligned Movement on 1–6 September 1992 in Jakarta, Indonesia was the conference of Heads of State or Government of the Non-Aligned Movement.
-Around 100 delegations, including some 60 heads of State or government, participated in the Summit in Jakarta.
+Around 100 delegations, including some 60 heads of state or government, participated in the summit in Jakarta.

-The end of the Cold War and the subsequent violent breakup of Yugoslavia, one of the founding and core members, seemed to bring into question the very existence of the Movement, yet it was preserved during the times of crisis by the politically pragmatic chairmanship of Indonesia.
-The Summit concluded that the NAM would create a special panel of economists and experts to investigate appropriate options for debt relief needed by many member needed by many member states.
+The end of the Cold War and the subsequent violent breakup of Yugoslavia, one of the founding and core members, seemed to bring into question the very existence of the movement, yet it was preserved during the times of crisis by the pragmatic chairmanship of Indonesia.
+The summit concluded that the NAM would create a special panel of economists and experts to investigate appropriate options for debt relief needed by many member states.

-Brunei Darussalam joined the Movement at the Jakarta Conference.
-Alongside Brunei, Myanmar (left the NAM in 1979), the Philippines and Uzbekistan also joined the movement, Cambodia had returned as the country was now governed by the United Nations Transitional Authority in Cambodia while Argentina left the movement bringing the list of members to 108 countries in total.
+Brunei Darussalam joined the movement at the Jakarta Conference.
+Alongside Brunei, Myanmar (which left the NAM in 1979), the Philippines and Uzbekistan also joined the movement.
+Cambodia had returned, as the country was now governed by the United Nations Transitional Authority in Cambodia, while Argentina left the movement, bringing the list of members to 108 countries in total.
 Thailand as well as newly independent Armenia and Croatia were granted observer status for the first time (in total there was 8 observers), Bosnia and Herzegovina and Slovenia were granted guest status for the first time (in total there were 18 States and 13 organizations with that status).
 Requests by Kyrgyzstan and FYR Macedonia were referred for further consideration.